Gregory-Eales/Neural-ODE/README.md

 </div>

 ## Description
-This is an implementation of the neural ode paper using pytorch lightning
+This is an implementation of the neural ode using pytorch lightning

 ## How to run
 First, install dependencies